-7.7 Abandonment by a joint tenant
+6.8 Abandonment by a joint tenant

 If we have reasonable grounds for believing that a joint tenant has abandoned the house, we may give that tenant 4 weeks' notice.
-If we are satisfied on reasonable grounds, at the end of the 4 week period, that the joint tenant has abandoned the house, we may serve another notice.
+If we are satisfied on reasonable grounds for believing, at the end of the four week period, that the joint tenant has abandoned the house, we may serve another notice.
 This second notice will terminate that joint tenant's interest in the tenancy in not less than 8 weeks.
-That second notice will not, however, terminate the tenancy which will continue.
-That tenant has a right of appeal to the sheriff.
+That second notice will not however terminate the tenancy which will continue.
+The joint tenant has a right to appeal to the sheriff if we do this.

-7.8 Termination by joint tenant alone
+6.9 Termination by joint tenant alone

-A joint tenant may, at any time, end his or her interest in the tenancy of the house by giving 4 weeks' written notice to us and to the other joint tenant(s).
-That notice will not, however, terminate the tenancy which will continue.
+A joint tenant may at any time end his or her interest in the tenancy of the house by giving four weeks' written notice to us and to the other joint tenant.
+That notice will not however terminate the tenancy which will continue.